Polarization Correlation of Photons Emitted in an Atomic Cascade - by Carl Alvin Kocher 1967 - Article review

 However, it may well be argued that a hidden variable model contributes little to our understanding of nature if the new theory cannot be distinguished experimentally from standard quantum theory.

-If the standard theory is in agreement which Fig 1 IMO, there is no reason to search for any other explanation.
+If the standard quantum theory is in agreement which Fig 1 IMO, there is no reason to search for any other explanation.

 Page 73

-Furry has explored the consequences of the assumption that a particle belonging to a composite system has independent reality .
+Furry has explored the consequences of the assumption that a particle belonging to a composite system has independent reality.

 Taking the present experiment as an example, Furry would suppose that the polarization states of Y1 and Y2 are definite.